 Show some commitment

 People will not invest capital to get your approval if they believe you will simply say. “ No thank you.”
-Make it clear that you are serious in your desire to work for the employer.
+Make it clear that you are serious about your desire to work for the employer.
 However, be careful not to sound desperate, as this is a red light most interviewers look out for.
 Instead, send a clear message that you are willing to join the team at your earliest convenience.
 This elevates your value to the employer and puts you in a better position to get the job and the salary requested.

 Know the panel

-Do some research on the employer’s financial position
+Research the employer’s financial position

 Be ready for tough questions